A Girl Walks Home Alone at Night-2014

 The main reason for this is the casting of Robert Downey Jr. and Robert Duvall in the pivotal central roles.
 The two actors play estranged father and son.

 The clichés are numerous, but with excellent acting, the story feels fresh, fun, and compelling, if not innovative.
-As seen by a few, The Judge was on my radar only because of Duvall’s Oscar nomination for his role.
+As seen by only a few, The Judge was on my radar only because of Duvall’s Oscar nomination for his role.

-Hank Palmer is a big-shot attorney from Chicago.
+Hank Palmer (Downey Jr.) is a big-shot attorney from Chicago.
 Highly successful, he is selfish, driven, and a downright prick.
 Going through a messy divorce with his gorgeous, athletic wife, he has a close bond with his daughter, despite not being home very often.

-Suddenly, Hank’s mother dies tragically and he must return to small-town Carlinville, Indiana, a place he despises, not simply because the town is in the sticks, but he has bad memories of the town.
-When he arrives he reconnects with his two brothers and his father (Duvall), who is the local judge.
+When he arrives he reconnects with his two brothers and his father (Duvall), the local judge.
 While staying at the family house, Hank once again butts heads with his father and runs into an old girlfriend (Vera Farmiga), who now owns the local diner.

 On his way out of town for good, Hank is asked to defend his father when he is arrested and charged with murder.